 Finally a question that everyone got: Andy Owen was finally dismissed for 20 after season's scores of 43*, 19*, 70*, 2*, 14*, 24* and 20*.

 John Gull, not that he realised this himself.

 Chris Martin began his Remnants career with a brutal innings of 79*, but it could have been oh so different if Faruk Kara, substituting for UCLES, hadn't been so obliging by dropping a regulation chance at mid-on.

 Poor old Martin Parry suffered these dual indignities: he could feel aggrieved at Steve Tyrrell for shelling the (difficult) chance; but he only has himself to blame for playing all 'round a straight one.

-Young Edward Hyde, son of Woozler (and very occasional Remnant) Martin Hyde, was brought on to bowl at his dad . . . the irony being that Martin was at the non-striker's end, and the maiden nature of Edward's maiden over meant that father and son never came face to face.
+Young Edward Hyde, son of Woozler (and very occasional Remnant) Anthony Hyde, was brought on to bowl at his dad . . . the irony being that Anthony was at the non-striker's end, and the maiden nature of Edward's maiden over meant that father and son never came face to face.

 Daniel Mortlock, in his hundredth Remnants appearance, relieved Andy Owen of 'keeping duties in the final over and just about redeemed himself after some initial uncertainties.

 Tony Malik, as many of you know, has a long-standing agreement that i) Geoff will pay his match fee if he makes a half-century and that ii) Tony will give Geoff a banana if he doesn't.
 In seven appearances this year Tony's top score was, agonisingly, 49 not out; thus he had to pay seven match fees (although no bananas have been forthcoming).